-This Page Intentionally Left Blank CHAPTER 5 ANALYSIS OF SETTLEMENT AND VOLUME EXPANSION
+CHAPTER 5 ANALYSIS OF SETTLEMENT AND VOLUME EXPANSION

 This chapter explains the practical aspects of the process of volume change in soil.
 Many of the cases relate to the compression of soil layers due to changed conditions, such as placement of an engineered fill, foundation loading, or lowering of the groundwater table.
-Compression of soil results in settlement, which is vertical displacement of the ground surface or a structure supported by the ground.
+Compression of soil results is settlement, which is vertical displacement of the ground surface or a structure supported by the ground.
 Both immediate and long-term settlement will be considered, along with tolerable settlement criteria, the rate of settlement, and methods to reduce or accelerate settlement.
 Swelling soils can also change volume by expansion, which is often referred to as heave.

-\1\ Guidance on special cases, such as collapsing soils, is provided in DM 7.2 (UFC 3-220-20).
-Chapter 2 of this document provides guidance on methods for monitoring settlement. /1/
+Guidance on special cases, such as unsaturated soils, collapsing soils, and sanitary landfills, is provided in DM 7.2 (NAVFAC 1982) and DM 7.3 (NAVFAC 1983).
+Chapter 2 provides guidance on methods for monitoring settlement.